(con't from Part III)

 Setting the tempo ought to be done at the play over, as it's almost impossible to change a tempo once the hymn has started; this tempo needs to remain steady; any tendency to play more slowly in quiet passages (or faster in loud passages) must be consciously resisted.

 It's the organist who sets the tempo (unless there's a separate conductor who directs the choir); well meaning members of the religious seated up front, in the absence of a choir, are ill-advised to stand up during the hymn singing, face the congregation, and start waving their hands as a conductor to speed things up to suit their own sensibilities.

-This is a big no-no; it distracts the congregation from their devotions and usurps the organist's authority to set the tempo.
+This is a big no-no; it distracts the congregation from their devotions, not to mention usurping the authority of the instrument to lead and the organist to set the tempo.